Music & Concept by Laura Kaminsky

 Film by Kimberly Reed

-Hannah knows there are things about her that society says she must hide…the thrill of a wearing a blouse, her expressive penmanship, and other impulses that society says are wrong.
+Hannah knows there are things about her that society says she must hide…the thrill of a wearing a blouse, her expressive penmanship, other impulses that society says are wrong.
 Then one day, she hears the word that describes who she is.
 The real word.
 The magic word.
-Take the journey with Hannah from her youth in a small town, through college, and finally to a place where she learns to accept herself for who she is.
+Take the journey with Hannah from a her youth in a small town, through college and finally to a place where she learns to accept herself for who she is.

-Transgender rights are a hot button topic in today’s news.
+Transgender rights is a hot button topic in today’s news.
 As One strips the issue bare to one human being’s personal and emotional story with a beautiful score illuminated by empathy and humor.
 Two voices, a baritone and a mezzo-soprano, share the sole protagonist role in an intimate chamber opera featuring the Hausmann Quartet.
-Stay for Act II, a talk-back with the cast and creators of the opera, including Kimberly Reed, who made the renowned documentary, Prodigal Sons.
+Stay for Act II, a talk-back with the cast and the creators of the opera, including Kimberly Reed, who made the renowned documentary, Prodigal Sons.

 The approximate run time is 2 hours and 20 minutes - the opera is approximately 90 minutes and Act II talk-back is approximately 45 minutes.

 Funding for this production has been provided, in part, by Union Bank.